-To improve your credit, and thus establish and maintain a good credit score, you must open, use, and timely pay credit accounts that regularly report to the three major consumer credit reporting companies (Equifax, Experian, and TransUnion).
-You should pay off open derogatory listings, and you should start making payments on other credit lines to reprove your credit score.
+The short answer is, "improve your credit."
+To fix bad credit, and thus establish and maintain a good credit score, you must open, use, and timely pay credit accounts that regularly report to the three major credit bureaus (Equifax, Experian, and TransUnion).
+You should pay off open derogatory listings, and you should start making payments on other credit lines to reprove your credit worthiness.

-Accounts that should help improve your credit score by reporting positive payment information to the credit bureaus include auto loans, home mortgages, credit cards, and personal loans.
+Accounts that should help you build your credit rating by reporting positive payment information to the credit reporting bureaus include auto loans, home mortgages, credit cards, and personal loans.

 Consumers with negative credit listings, such delinquent accounts, must establish new positive credit lines to try to counterbalance the negative impact of their delinquent items.

-As you are inquiring about how to improve your credit score, let me give you some information on how a credit score is calculated.
-Your credit rating is calculated based on several variables, including:
+As you are inquiring about Credit Scores, let me give you some information on how it is calculated.
+It is important to understand how your credit score is calculated.
+A credit rating is calculated based on five variables, including:

-Payment history counts for approximately 35% of your score and is the most heavily weighted factor used in calculating your credit score.
+Counts for approximately 35% of your score.
+This is the most heavily weighted factor used in calculating your credit score.
 Consistently paying your bills on time has a positive influence on your score, while late or missed payments will hurt you in this area.
 If you have delinquent payments, the older the delinquency the less the negative impact on your score will be.
 Collection accounts and bankruptcy filings are also taken into consideration when analyzing your payment history.

-If you would like to learn more about credit reports, credit scoring, and what it means to you, I encourage you to explore the wealth of material offered by the Bills.com credit information page.
+If you would like to learn more about credit reports, credit scoring, and what it means to you, I encourage you to explore the wealth of material offered by the Bills.com Credit Help Information & Resources page.